 Last Updated on by

-I came to Nepal with the intention to conquer Everest Base Camp, but food poisoning got the best of me and it became clear that wasn’t in the cards.
+I came to Nepal with the intention to conquer Everest Base Camp, but food poisoning got the best of me and unfortunately, that wasn’t in the cards.
 Thankfully, I was still able to see some of Nepal’s mountainous beauty on the Ghandruk Trek.

 What is the Ghandruk Trek?

 The Ghandruk Trek is a 3-day trek that takes you into the foothills of the Annapurna Mountain Ranges to the beautiful heritage village of Ghandruk.
-There you can enjoy the interesting Gurung culture.
-There are plenty of friendly locals that can host you in the village, as well as Gurung museum which you can visit.
+There are plenty of friendly locals to host you in the village, as well as a museum which you can visit to learn more about the Gurung culture.

 A nice aspect of the Ghandruk trek is that you won’t see many other tourists on the trail.
 Instead, you will find lush green forests, friendly locals, and beautiful views.